Donald Trump’s Budget Is ‘Nasty’ And A ‘Scam’ According To Fortune, New York Times, And The Tea Party

 — Donald J. Trump (@realDonaldTrump) February 13, 2018

 Fortune is equally scathing about President Trump’s budget and infrastructure plans.
 They claim that Trump’s plans are a “scam” saying that “when the president makes big plans and claims that someone else will pay, he’s scamming us.”
 For the sake of clarity, Trump claims that a $200 billion investment by the federal government will act as “seed money” encouraging private companies to invest $1.5 trillion in America’s infrastructure.
-Fortune claims that this is a fallacy, especially given that the federal investment amounts to only $20 billion per year for 10-years.
+Fortune claims that this is a fallacy, especially given that the federal investment amounts to only $20 billion per year for 10 years.

 “Just like Mexico won’t pay for a border wall, private investors won’t pay for roads, bridges, and energy infrastructure just because the president says they will.”